AnyBlok/anyblok-book/en/discovery/README.md

 that behaviors and representations are managed by server responses.
 Developers do not require to write javascript to manage his business application.
 Developer focus on writing backend code (the business) by providing expected data.
+FureUI use famous web framework likes [Vue.js][vuejs] to manage the the html page, [bulma][bulma] a powerfull css framework.

 [AnyBlok FuretUI][anyblok_furetui] is a
 *Furet UI* backend that helps to generate graphical web interface